deiluca/cerebral_organoid_quant_mri/README.md

 - global cyst classification
 - local cyst segmentation

+For the implementation of the 3D U-Net the full credit goes to https://github.com/wolny/pytorch-3dunet

 ## Prerequisites

 * Operating system: Windows (tested on Windows 10) or Linux (tested on Ubuntu 18.04) **Adapt**